 NOTE: All classes are 8:15 a.m.-5:00 p.m. with a 45-minute lunch break.
 Please bring your own lunch or be prepared to go off-site and return within the 45-minute time frame.

-The Board for Contractor's Committee is responsible for reviewing applications from education providers seeking board approval.
-Listed below are the deadlines for submission of correct and complete school/course applications for consideration by the Committee and approval by the Board.
+Submission of correct and complete school/course applications must be received ONE MONTH PRIOR to the Committee meeting for consideration by the Committee and approval by the Board.
 The date of receipt by the Board office determines whether the application materials were received by the deadline.

 View PSI Candidate Information Bulletins (CIBs):